BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

-`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` (on notch screen devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`) when it is initialized, you only need to set `defaultPadding = true` in `init` (the default is `true`), then your root view will default to a window insets `padding` with `safeContent`, which is why you should be able to maintain your own root view at any time in `Activity`.
+`SystemBarsController` will automatically set `Window.setDecorFitsSystemWindows(false)` (on notch screen devices, `layoutInDisplayCutoutMode` will also be set to `LAYOUT_IN_DISPLAY_CUTOUT_MODE_SHORT_EDGES`) when it is initialized, you only need to set `defaultPadding = true` in `init` (the default is `true`), then your root view will default to a window insets `padding` with `safeDrawingIgnoringIme`, which is why you should be able to maintain your own root view at any time in `Activity`.

 If you call `removeRootInsetsPadding` or use `defaultPadding = false` in `init`, then the default window insets will not exist and your root view will fully expand to full screen.